 The town’s name is a double mistake.
 Río means river, but the town is on an estuary (a ría), not a river.
 Early Spanish explorers mistook the lagoon for an estuary.
 Then they mistook the local crocodiles for alligators (lagartos in Spanish).
 And the area became “Alligator River”.

 These days, just for double confusion, the town is Río Lagartos and the lagoon and biosphere reserve is the Ría Lagartos.
 So don’t be surprised if you see it written in two different ways!
+Whatever you call it, Rio Lagartos makes one of the best day trips from Merida – or it’s perfect for a longer stop if you truly want to get away from it all!

 If you’re renting a car, Río Lagartos is really easy to reach.
 The route is fairly straightforward and from Cancun it takes about 3 hours.
 Just follow Google Maps or Satnav and follow signs to Tizimin, they push on north from Tizimin until you reach Río Lagartos.